What is a DJ Biography?

 Next, detail your most recognizable achievements in your DJ bio.
 Mention the notable gigs you've performed at, including specific cities, states, or events.
 A common move here is to list artists you have opened up for or collaborated with.
 This can give the reader a better understanding of your history as an artist.

-Describe any competitions, scholarships, or awards you have won that relate to your journey.
-As well as any tracks or projects that stand-out.
+Describe any tracks or projects that stand-out.
+As well as any competitions, scholarships, or awards you have won that relate to your journey.
 If you have formal music education, save that information for the end of your DJ bio.

 This piece of your bio will show people why you are qualified to perform in the music industry.